 You might be surprised to know that spending time nurturing your garden can do more than boost your home’s kerb appeal.
 Some creative planting can also keep burglars at bay.

-As part of our month-long burglary-prevention campaign, we asked professional gardener James Cox for his creative tips for putting off unwanted visitors.
+We’ve asked professional gardener James Cox for his creative tips for putting off unwanted visitors.

-"There are many things in the garden that we can do to help protect our properties and make a burglar think twice about trying to break in.
+“There are many things in the garden that we can do to help protect our properties and make a burglar think twice about trying to break in.”

 Plants that have evolved over millions of years to protect themselves can also help us to protect our homes.
 Species with spiky leaves or thorns will make burglars think twice about trying to pass through them or stop them trying to climb a wall or fence.